baotianyoutai/portfolio/README.md

 ## Projects

 ### 1.AI for searching International Balance of Payments Item Numbers(_November 2024 - March 2025_)

-- [Background]
+#### Situation
-The Market Operations Department handles foreign remittances, a process that requires the use of international balance of payments item numbers.
-To streamline this process, employees currently need to consult a Japanese central bank manual (in PDF format), which is approximately 80 pages long.
-To reduce the time spent referencing this manual daily, we initiated an AI development project using the Retrieval-Augmented Generation (RAG) approach.
+- The Market Operations Department handles foreign remittances, a process that requires the use of international balance of payments item numbers.
+Foreign remittance operations required employees to consult an 80-page manual published by Bank of Japan, consuming significant time.
+- Centralized operations(caused by concentration of decision-making and information at the head office) increased workload, and knowledge sharing for new hires was a challenge.

 - [AI Process]
 We developed a RAG system (indexing, retrieving, and generation) using the following steps:<br>
 1.began by chunking the PDF document.<br>